 Distinctions are made between:

-Face coverings (community-made and single use masks):
+Face coverings (community-made masks):

 Face coverings include home-sewn, reusable masks that help prevent the spread of the virus, thereby reducing the likelihood of transmission.
 These primarily protect others by stopping droplets from passing on to them, and are primarily intended for private, everyday use.
 It is important to know that these do not provide any protective barrier, and must not be advertised as protective face masks – they are therefore not subject to any coding requirements.